Well, now we have done everything

-Where and to what extent you advertise is always a bit dependent on where your target audience most often encountered.
+Where and to what extent you advertise is always a bit dependent on where your target audience most often encounters.

 In my experience, the booster on paid ads works on the principle:

-Protect your wallet and spend more time planning your paid advertising.
+Save your money and spend a little more time planning your paid advertising.

-For one thing, we want to provide our users with added value with our contributions, but on the other hand, even a blogger does not live on air and love alone, but also wants to sell his products.
+For one thing, we want to offer users added value with our contributions, of course, but on the other hand, even a blogger does not live on air and love alone, but also wants to sell his products.

 Finally, after all the measures we have taken to give our blog the necessary boost to say the following:

-Many self-employed and self-employed people who either run a blog alongside their actual core business or who have made blogging their main activity do not fail because their products or their contributions are bad, but because they throw the shotgun too fast.
+A lot of self-employed and self-employed people who either run a blog alongside their core business or who have made blogging their main activity do not fail because their products or their contributions are bad, but because they throw the gun too fast.

-Stay on the ball, giving the thing at least 1 year to look back on a meaningful period of time, and reassessing the evolution through numbers (sales, traffic through Google Analytics, etc.).
+Stay on the ball and spend at least 1 year looking back on a meaningful period of time, and reassessing the evolution through numbers (sales, traffic through Google Analytics, etc.).